uncenter/nixpkgs-track/README.md

 ### `remove [<PULL_REQUESTS...> | --all]`

-Remove specified pull request(s) from the list, or remove all pull requests from the list with `--all`.
+Remove specified pull request(s) from the list.
+Remove all pull requests from the list with `--all`.

 ### `list`